-To Grace Morley, the only art specialist on Latin American art, a proper authority on the matter, her aesthetic decisions and recommendations helped in the construction of a Latin American Art canon.
+Morley was the only art specialist on Latin American art, a proper authority on the matter, so her aesthetic decisions and recommendations helped construct a Latin American Art canon.

 Convinced of the value of these works and their potential for the future, she understood Rockefeller's policies as an opportunity to create a bridge with the continent's art.
 It was difficult for her to stick to the goals of the government's strategy, as it did not share the idea of the direct political use of these projects.
-Despite some misunderstandings, her collaboration on the good neighbour policy project was invaluable.
-The political intent of locating cultural convergence in American and Latino American art: by pointing out the aesthetic similarities between the Americas impulse the discussion on the internationalization of American art.
-Employed as diplomatic agents, the artworks were part of the political strategies to build good relationships with other Americas.
+Despite some misunderstandings, her collaboration on the good neighbor policy project was invaluable.

+The political intent of locating cultural convergence in American and Latinoamerican art: pointing out the aesthetic similarities between the Americas impulsed the discussion on the internationalization of American art.
+Employed as diplomatic agents, the artworks were part of the political strategies to build good relationships with others Americas.